 Paired Kidney Exchange program

-The Australian Paired Kidney Exchange program (AKX) is part of the Organ and Tissue Authority’s efforts to increase the number of living kidney donors.
-The AKX program uses the computerised national Organ Match system to find compatible donors among other registered pairs who might be suitable.
+The Australian and New Zealand Paired Kidney Exchange program (ANZKX) is part of the Organ and Tissue Authority’s efforts to increase the number of living kidney donors.
+The ANZKX program uses the computerised national Organ Match system to find compatible donors among other registered pairs who might be suitable.
 This can enable two or more simultaneous living donor transplants to occur.
-The AKX program is coordinated from Victoria by the Royal Melbourne Hospital.
+The ANZKX program is coordinated from Victoria by the Royal Melbourne Hospital.

-The national reform agenda also includes strategies to encourage the donation of tissues from committed organ donors.
+The national reform agenda also includes strategies to support the donation of tissues from committed organ donors.

 Victorian implementation of the national reform agenda

-Victorian implementation of the federal scheme involves a multidisciplinary approach with the Department of Health and Human Services working alongside specialist programs and health professionals, the Australian Red Cross Blood Service, DonateLife Victoria and hospitals.
+Victorian implementation of the federal scheme involves a multidisciplinary approach with the Department of Health working alongside specialist programs and health professionals, the Australian Red Cross Lifeblood, DonateLife Victoria and hospitals.

-The department plays a major direct and indirect funding support role in every phase of the process of organ donation and transplantation.
+The department plays a major direct and indirect funding support role in every phase of the process of organ donation to transplantation.
 It provides:

 - additional funds to health services to employ organ donation specialists